FM Dojo — User Guide

 Layout Designer

 A visual drag-and-configure tool for designing FileMaker layouts.
-Build layouts by placing objects, setting styles, and exporting FileMaker XML that you can paste directly into FileMaker Pro using the FM Clipboard Helper.
+Build layouts by placing objects, setting styles, and exporting FileMaker XML that you can paste directly into FileMaker Pro using the clipboard scripts.

 Object types